eavonius/powerdelivery/getting-started.markdown

 <br />

 Note how each script file is named after the environment.
-Each set of nodes has a name (Build, Database, and Website in this case) and a set of nodes separated by commas.
+Each set of nodes has a name (Build, Database, and Website in this case) and a set of host names separated by commas.
 The IP addresses can instead be computer names if resolvable through DNS or NetBIOS.
+You can also use connection URIs here, see the full environments topic for details.

 We've set the *Build* group of nodes to always specify localhost.
 This ensures that any actions performed on this set of nodes are run on the developer's computer (or the build server) and not a test or production node.

 This example assumes the nodes are already running.
 If you need to provision nodes on the fly (for A/B deployments) see [provisioning nodes at deploy time](environments.html#provisioning_nodes_at_deploy_time).
 This is what the [$target](reference.html#target_parameter) and [$config](reference.html#config_parameter) parameters are for - you can ignore them for now.